HarshGandhi2111/Graph-Based-Portfolio-Optimization-with-Temporal-Relational-Stock-Data/README.md

 ## Usage

-- Open and run the `portfolio_optimization.ipynb` Jupyter notebook to:
+- Open and run the `aibf-assignment.ipynb` Jupyter notebook to:
   - Preprocess the stock data.
   - Train the reinforcement learning agent.
   - Evaluate the performance of the optimized portfolio.